 This recreated fishing village is an exciting entertainment complex offering dining and shopping.
 Located around a 27-acre lake, many migratory waterfowl, exotic fish and wildlife make Barefoot Landing their home.
 They also host a variety of festivals and events throughout the year, including ones that celebrate the seasons, holidays, food and coastal Carolina.

 8) South Carolina Hall of Fame

 The South Carolina Hall of Fame is a free museum showcasing famous South Carolinians, including Dizzy Gillespie.
-The Official South Carolina Hall of Fame is located at the Myrtle Beach Convention Center, 21st Avenue North & Oak Street.
+In addition, the museum honors eight signers of the Declaration of Independence who hailed from South Carolina as well as Nobel Peace winner.
+The Official South Carolina Hall of Fame is located on the first floor of the Myrtle Beach Convention Center, at 21st Avenue North & Oak Street.

 9) Myrtle Beach Fishing Piers

 You can’t talk about free things to do in Myrtle Beach without mentioning the local fishing piers.
 In total, there are eight piers along the beach that are great for fishing.
 There is no charge to go on the pier, but there is a slight fee to fish from any of the Myrtle Beach Piers.
 Some favorites include Springmaid Beach Pier and Cherry Grove Fishing Pier.